Fair & Impartial Courts Benchmarks

 ‘Benchmarks: Raising the Bar on Civics Education’ offers attorneys activities they can use when they are invited to speak to adult civic and community groups.
 Increasing public awareness of how the government and courts work is a critical mission for The Florida Bar.
 An informed public is the best defense of the rule of law and a fair and impartial judiciary.
 Benchmarks activities are available online, grouped in three categories:

-Benchmark activities in this category include a primer on the 2018 Constitution Revision Commission and how citizens can become involved; testing participants’ basic knowledge about the structure and function of the government; as well as an examination of voting practices historically and currently in the United States.
+Presentations include a primer on the 2018 Constitution Revision Commission as well as an examination of U.S. voting practices historically and currently.

 To request a speaker for your group, please fill out the online request form.

 Attorneys can become Benchmarks speakers by attending a Benchmarks training, which are held locally by voluntary bar associations as well as at Florida Bar meetings.
 When training is completed, sign up with The Florida Bar Speakers Bureau.
 Presenters can earn one ethics credit hour for each presentation for up to three presentations in a three-year reporting period.
 Questions, please email: [email protected] Form to apply for credit.

 The Informed Voters-Fair Judges Project of the National Association of Women Judges focuses on increasing the knowledge of citizens regarding the importance of a fair and impartial judiciary.
 Florida Supreme Court Justice Barbara Pariente serves as state coordinating committee co-chairperson for the initiative.